louisboii747/HardwareMon/README.md

 ```

-If you see an output about python3-tk already installed, after running the install python3-tk command, that's okay.
+If you see an output about python3-tk already being installed after running the install python3-tk command, that's okay.
 You can continue.
 I included it in the install instructions above to avoid it being missing, as it is required for features like live graph drawings and the GUI.

 ### Now, install hardwaremon: ###